Frequently Asked Questions

-All call rooms have single beds, clean linens, telephone, internet and clinical information system access, and sometimes cable television.
+All call rooms have single beds, clean linens, telephone, internet and clinical information system access, snacks, and sometimes cable television.
 All call rooms are secure and are either card-swipe access or door-code access.

 Are there preliminary interviews included on my Hopkins interview day?